Fitus/Zaloha.sh/DOCUMENTATION.md

     described in full detail in section FIND operands to control FIND commands invoked by Zaloha.

+    The <b>--findSourceOps</b> option can be passed in several times.
+In such case the final &lt;findSourceOps&gt; will be the concatenation of the several individual &lt;findSourceOps&gt; passed in with the options.

 <b>--findGeneralOps</b>=&lt;findGeneralOps&gt; are additional operands for the FIND commands
     that scan both &lt;sourceDir&gt; and &lt;backupDir&gt;, to be used to exclude "Trash" subdirectories, independently on where they exist, from Zaloha's scope.
     This is a complex topic, described in full detail in section FIND operands to control FIND commands invoked by Zaloha.

+    The <b>--findGeneralOps</b> option can be passed in several times.
+In such case the final &lt;findGeneralOps&gt; will be the concatenation of the several individual &lt;findGeneralOps&gt; passed in with the options.

 <b>--noExec</b>        ... needed if Zaloha is invoked automatically: do not ask,
     do not execute the actions, but still prepare the scripts.
 The prepared